 Even more groundbreaking than Laforet’s portrayal of domestic violence is her chronicling of Gloria’s courageous plot to incarcerate Juan in a mental asylum.
 As much as Juan and his family animalize Gloria, she retaliates by attempting to medicalize and spatially institutionalize Juan.
-To her credit and far before domestic violence became a talking point in Spain, Laforet advocates the punishment of males for domestic violence by representing Juan as a disruptive element who should be medicalized and neutralized.
-Clearly, the author understood that abusive behaviour was unlawful and intolerable in the praxis of everyday society, and that it required psychiatric intervention in order to prevent recidivism.
-This perspective concords with her interest in social and gender issues, and the reformatory impulse borne of her period as a student of law at the University of Barcelona.
-In her interview with Geraldine Nichols, she averred: ‘he tenido ganas de cambiar algún asunto que está mal y que puede dar lugar a injusticias.’
+To her credit, and long before domestic violence became a talking point in Spain, Laforet advocates the punishment of males for domestic violence by representing Juan as a disruptive element who should be medicalized and neutralized.
+Clearly, the author understood that abusive behaviour was unlawful and intolerable in everyday society, and that it required psychiatric intervention in order to prevent recidivism.
+This perspective accords with her interest in social and gender issues, and the reformatory impulse borne of her period as a student of law at the University of Barcelona.
+In her interview with Geraldine Nichols, Laforet averred: ‘he tenido ganas de cambiar algún asunto que está mal y que puede dar lugar a injusticias.’
 The nostrum of sectioning is ironic considering the previously discussed legalized restriction of women to the home and Gloria’s dubious social provenance.
-Suspected of being a prostitute, and worse still, an orphan, bereft of paternal protection, it is Gloria who could actually be sent to ‘un establecimiento penitenciario especial, destinado exclusivamente al internamiento y reforma de las mujeres reincidentes en infracciones relacionadas con la prostitución.’
+Suspected of being a prostitute, and worse still, an orphan, bereft of paternal protection, it is Gloria who could actually be sent to ‘un establecimiento penitenciario especial, destinado exclusivamente al internamiento y reforma de las mujeres reincidentes en infracciones relacionadas con la prostitución’.